California Licensed Professional Fiduciary and Trustee Explained

 • Contact Us

-What is a Licensed Fiduciary, Trustee & PoA?
+What is a Licensed Professional Fiduciary?

 A California Licensed Professional Fiduciary (CLPF) is a legally authorized and regulated professional who manages assets, makes decisions, and acts on behalf of another person, usually in matters related to finances, healthcare, or estate management.

-Common roles for a licensed fiduciary include:
+Common roles for a CLPF include:

 Trustee: A trustee is an individual or entity appointed to manage and administer a trust according to the terms specified in the trust document, with the duty to act in the best interests of the beneficiaries.